adonisjs/v5-docs/content/api/orm/decorators.md

 ---

 ### hasOne
 The `hasOne` decorator marks a property as a Has one relationship.
-Make sure to read the [has one relationship](/guides/model-relations/has-one/) guide to learn more about the options and their impact.
+Make sure to read the [has one relationship](./relations/has-one.md) doc to learn more about the options and their impact.

 ```ts
 import { hasOne, HasOne, BaseModel } from '@ioc:Adonis/Lucid/Orm'